hijknight/notera/README.md

 ## 👣 Features

 - 📋 Create, edit, delete, and view notes easily from your terminal using your favorite CLI editor (e.g., Vim (default), Nvim, Nano).
-- 📂 Organize and sort notes effortlessly.
+- 🤖 Summarize notes or lecture recordings with AI.
 - 🕒 Timestamps for notes to track when they were created or updated.
-- 🗑️ Clear all notes or delete them individually.
-- 🗂️ Export notes to `.txt` or `.md` files for external use.
+- 🗂️ Export notes, summaries and transcripts to `.txt` or `.md` files for external use.
-- 🤖 Includes a robust initialization and cleanup mechanism for managing configurations and data.
+- 👌 Includes a robust initialization and cleanup mechanism for managing configurations and data.
 - 📦 Notes are safely stored using an SQLite database.
-- 🚀 Fast and efficient workflow tailored for CLI enthusiasts.

 ## 📦 Installation

-Please see [INSTALL.md](https://github.com/hijknight/notera/blob/master/INSTALL.md) for installation instructions.
+Please see [INSTALL.md](https://github.com/hijknight/notera/blob/master/INSTALL.md) for installation instructions and prerequisite information.

 ## 🏃‍♂️ Quick Start